appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-mongodb-redis.md

 ## Troubleshooting

 If you are facing issues during deployment, please refer to the guide on [troubleshooting deployment errors](/help-and-support/troubleshooting-guide/deployment-errors).
-You can also roll back to a previous version to fix the issue.
-For more information, see the [Restore instance](/getting-started/setup/instance-management/appsmithctl#restore-instance) section.
 If you continue to face issues, contact the support team using the chat widget at the bottom right of this page.

 ## Further reading